 At YLabs we bring together the science of adolescent development, behavioral economics and human-centered design to build and test programs that can enhance the unique potential of adolescents.
 We founded YLabs in 2015 at the Harvard T.H.
 Chan School of Public Health.
 We started as residents at the Harvard Innovation Lab and have grown into a team of researchers from the US, UK, Rwanda, Senegal, India, and Canada.
 If you want to join us as we build YLabs please look at our current opportunities and contact us.
 We would love to hear from you.

-Rebecca is an adolescent physician with ten years of experience designing programs for adolescents and has implemented programs in Africa and Asia.
+Rebecca is an adolescent physician with ten years of experience designing programs for youth.
+She supports our design teams to develop health and economic development solutions in Africa and Asia.
 Previously, Rebecca was Technical Lead for IDEO.org's youth reproductive health program.

 Shannon is an economist, specializing in health policy, financing and economic evaluation.
 She currently works for the Ontario government implementing funding reform to support improved models of care for multiple chronic conditions.

 Gatz is a designer, specializing in design for social impact.
 He trained at the ArtCenter College of Design, California.
 His previous design work includes designing a brand and health education and communications strategy for rural and urban youth and public and private sector providers in Kenya with IDEO.org and Marie Stopes Kenya.

 Nicole is a public health specialist who brings extensive experience leading the design and implementation of global adolescent programming focused on behavioral and social norm change.
 Nicole's area of expertise includesexual and reproductive health, HIV, and digital health.
 Nicole has a Master of Public Health from the University of North Carolina Gillings School of Global Public Health .